christinabergmann/Teaching-EMLAR-Modeling/Solutions/README.md

-# Teaching-EMLAR-Modeling
+# Teaching-EMLAR-Modeling/Solutions
-Exercises for the computational modeling tutorial at EMLAR2017
+Solutions for the computational modeling tutorial at EMLAR2017

 This repository contains files for the Python computational modeling tutorial at EMLAR XIII (Experimental Methods in Language Acquisition Research) at Utrecht University, the Netherlands, in April, 2017, taught by Christina Bergmann and Ingeborg Roete.